- Is playing games on Mahjong Time legal?

 A: Just like the host of any tournaments, Mahjong Time collects a percentage of each player’s entry fee every time they enter a tournament in exchange for providing the platform and managing the tournament.
 Mahjong Time has no interest in the outcome of any competition, and never acts as the house.

-Please do not accuse the player publicly or privately and let Mahjong Time address the issues with the player.
+Please do not accuse the player publicly or privately!
+Let Mahjong Time address

 Q: Some people win all the time and I rarely do.
 Why is that?